Updated September 2020

 A soil test tells you which nutrients you soil is lacking so you can take steps to add those nutrients back in.
 But it also tells you which nutrients you do not need to add.

-From my most recent soil test, not only did I find out I need to add phosphorus and potassium, but I also learned my soil contains ideal levels of calcium and magnesium.
-Yet it seems I’m constantly reading blogs that suggest egg shells and epsom salts as the cure-all for plant issues.
+From one soil test, not only did I find out I need to add phosphorus and potassium, but I also learned my soil contains ideal levels of calcium and magnesium.
+Yet it seems I’m constantly reading blogs that suggest eggshells and Epsom salts as the cure-all for plant issues.
 While the effectiveness of these amendments remains a subject of debate, I know because of my soil test I do not need to add these elements.
 In fact, too much of these minerals can create their own problems.

 When to Test Your Garden Soil

-The ideal time to test your garden soil is in the fall or even the winter.
-You want to take the samples of your soil after your garden has finished and before you begin your next season.
+The ideal time to test your garden soil is in the fall so you can have time to amend the soil as necessary — especially in the case of needing to adjust the pH.
+I find it easiest to take the samples of my soil after the garden has finished and before I begin the next season.

 The fall also gives you time to amend the soil and prepare it for the next season.
 If your pH is too high or low, it will take a few months at least or lime or sulfur to make a difference.
 Organic amendments also take time to become available to plants.